 Inference of patterns of polygenic adaptation using PCA

 To explore the main drivers of genetic changes during the course of the experiment, we performed a principal component analysis of the genome wide allele frequencies.
 For this analysis, we first assembled a sample-by-SNP matrix P, containing the genome wide allele frequencies in all 24 population samples (4 time points x 2 treatments x 3 replicate populations).
-We then computed the principal components of this matrix, allowing us to identify the main drivers of allele frequency changes in an unsupervised fashion.
+We then computed the principal components of this matrix using the R package prcomp (or maybe princomp, or PCA…), allowing us to identify the main drivers of allele frequency changes in an unsupervised fashion.

 Inference of individual loci selection signatures